Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 - Casper College does not accept denominational, non-theory courses.

-- Students who have earned a C or better in a college-level political science or history course that covered the U.S. Constitution may be able to take POLS 1100 instead of one of the courses used to satisfy the U.S. and Wyoming Constitutions course requirement.
+- Students who have earned a C or better in a college-level political science or history course that covered the U.S. Constitution may be able to take POLS 1100 instead of one of the courses used to satisfy the U.S. and Wyoming Constitutions course requirements.
 Students must receive a C or better in POLS 1100 to satisfy the requirement.
 Contact The Political Science Department by calling 307-268-2368 to request permission to take POLS 1100 or to schedule an appointment.

 - GPA does not transfer nor is it added to the Casper College cumulative GPA.